santhosh1070/placement-BWT/README.md

 The BWT-Burrows wheeler is a data transformation algorithm that restructures data in such a way that the transformed message is more compressible.

-The rotate function and standard c++ sort fuction are used for the implementation of BWT algorithm
+The rotate function and standard c++ sort function are used for the implementation of BWT algorithm

 The program is executed on c++ compiler